Table of contents

 6. Targeted discounts:

-Offering customers discounts based on their previous browsing behavior can increase the likelihood they’ll convert.
+Offering customers discounts based on their previous browsing behavior can increase the likelihood of converting on your eCommerce site.
 This can be in the form of overlays on the website or re-engagement emails for shoppers who have abandoned their basket.

 Exit overlays can be a very effective method to keep customers on the site and encourage them to purchase.
 By triggering an exit overlay message to appear as a user is about to leave the site or after they’ve been on the site for a defined period of time, you can provide an offer that encourages them to complete their purchase such as this example from FatFace: